 Think 3D printing only benefits engineers and major corporations?
 Think again.

 3D printing, also referred to as additive manufacturing, may not be a common household technology just yet.
-However, through continued innovation in the field, 3D printing is leading a revolution beyond traditional printing and manufacturing industries.
+However, through continued innovation in the field,

 It’s critical to first understand what 3D printing is, how these printers operate, and how a 3D printer can be an exciting addition to your own home or business.